Last Updated on December 1, 2023

 By Jim Ferri

-For many of us, whether we’re of Irish descent or not, there’s no place like Ireland.
+For many of us, whether of Irish descent or not, there’s no other place like Ireland.

 I love it, although I should confess that I’m half Irish.
 (You need only to look at my name to guess which half.)
-I always enjoy my trips to the “ould sod” since every time I visit I always discover new things.
-Each trip is another wonderful adventure.
+I always enjoy my trips to the “ould sod” since I always discover new things every time I visit.
+Each trip is another great adventure.

-Here are a dozen of the best places to visit in Ireland that I greatly enjoy on the island of Ireland, both the Republic and Northern Ireland.
-Some are well known; a few are spots even well traveled Irish aficionados may not have yet explored.
+Here are a dozen of the best places to visit in Ireland that I greatly enjoy.
+They are on the “island of Ireland,” meaning the Republic of Ireland and Northern Ireland.
+Some are well-known; a few are spots even well-traveled Irish aficionados may not have yet explored.

-What they all have in common is that each provides a unique Irish experience, some so much that I’ve returned to them several times.
+They all have in common, though, that each provides a unique Irish experience.
+In fact, some so much that I’ve returned to them several times.

 Ireland’s Beautiful Capital: Dublin

-Join the legion of travelers who head to Trinity College to view the Book of Kells, but don’t miss the fantastic collections in the National Gallery and National Museum of Ireland.
-If you enjoy literature, you’ll surely enjoy the Dublin Writers Museum on Parnell Square has been closed indefinitely.
+Join the legion of travelers who head to Trinity College to view the Book of Kells.
+Also, see the fantastic National Gallery and National Museum of Ireland collections.
+Unfortunately, the Dublin Writers Museum on Parnell Square has been closed indefinitely.

-Then head towards Grafton Street, for shopping, street entertainers and a spot of lunch before taking a walk along O’Connell Street, the busiest thoroughfare in the city, where you’ll see the Monument of Light Spire.
+Then, head towards Grafton Street for shopping, street entertainers, and a spot for lunch.
+Later, walk along O’Connell Street, the busiest thoroughfare in the city, where you’ll see the Monument of Light Spire.

 Must-See Ireland: The Beautiful Dingle Peninsula

-The Dingle Peninsula, Ireland’s westernmost tip jutting out into the Atlantic, has an abundance of wild and beautiful scenery, some of the most dramatic in the country.
-It’s not very well known among travelers, although that’s changing as more tourists visit the town of Dingle.
+The Dingle Peninsula is Ireland’s westernmost tip, jutting into the Atlantic.
+It has an abundance of wild and beautiful scenery, some of the most dramatic in the country.

 The town is a colorful fishing port where restaurants and pubs offer an abundance of fresh seafood.
-Try the local scallops or Glenbeigh Oysters at the restaurant Ashes, maybe while you sit under the photo of actor Gregory Peck dining there years ago.
+Try the local scallops or Glenbeigh Oysters at the restaurant Ashes, maybe while sitting under the photo of the late actor Gregory Peck dining there years ago.

-I enjoyed joining the crowd for traditional Irish music in the Courthouse pub, as well as visiting Foxy John’s pub, a combination of pub and hardware store, one of the few remaining in Ireland.
+I enjoyed joining the crowd for traditional Irish music in O’Sullivan’s Courthouse Pub and visiting Foxy John’s pub.
+Foxy John’s is a combination of pub and hardware store, one of the few remaining in Ireland.

 Killarney and The Ring of Kerry: Irish Treasures

-Killarney is said to be “the place that launched a billion postcards.”
-While I can’t vouch for that Irish hyperbole, I can vouch for the fact that the town of Killarney, Killarney National Park and the Ring of Kerry are spectacular and renowned Irish treasures.
-Taken together, they make Killarney one of Ireland’s best places to visit in Ireland.
+Killarney is known as “the place that launched a billion postcards.”
+While I can’t vouch for that Irish hyperbole, I can vouch for the fact that the town of Killarney, Killarney National Park, and the Ring of Kerry are spectacular and renowned Irish treasures.
+Taken together, they make Killarney one of Ireland’s best places to visit.

-Even before the famous visit of Queen Victoria in 1861, Killarney had already earned its stripes as a tourist hub.
-Victoria gave six years notice of her visit and then arrived with her bed and a 100-person entourage.
+Even before the visit of Queen Victoria in 1861, Killarney had already earned its stripes as a tourist hub.
+Victoria gave six years’ notice of her visit and then arrived with her bed and a 100-person entourage.

-Take a jaunting car ride through the beautiful National Park and see Carrauntoohil mountain, Ireland’s tallest, as well as to spellbinding lakes and forests, as well as beautiful Muckross House, the mansion where Victoria stayed.
+Take a jaunting car ride through the beautiful National Park and see Carrauntoohil Mountain, Ireland’s tallest.
+You’ll see spellbinding lakes and forests and the beautiful Muckross House, the mansion where Victoria stayed.

 Beautiful 18th Century Powerscourt

 In County Wicklow, only a 30-minute drive south of Dublin, you’ll find 18th-century Powerscourt.
 It’s a vast 75-acre estate with possibly the finest formal gardens in Ireland.
-It’s great for a half-day trip, and you won’t find crowds of tourists either.
+It’s great for a half-day trip, and you won’t find crowds of tourists.

-It was built on the site of an old castle and, unfortunately, was gutted by fire about 50 years ago but has been partially restored, and two of its rooms appear as they did in the 18th century.
+Built on the site of a 13th-century castle, the mansion, unfortunately, was gutted by fire years ago.
+It has, however, been partially restored, and two of its rooms appear as they did in the 18th century.
 The house isn’t open to visitors, but you can visit a café and some shops selling quality Irish goods.

 Wild and Austere Connemara, Another Irish Must-See

-Ireland’s Connemara Peninsula is a dramatic, nearly treeless land jutting out into the Atlantic, a place of rock, peat bogs, moors, and little streams.
-It’s Ireland that’s desolate and wild.
+Ireland’s Connemara Peninsula is a dramatic, nearly treeless land jutting into the Atlantic.
+A place of rock, peat bogs, moors, and little streams, it’s a desolate and wild Ireland.

-The little town of Clifden, which anchors it to the rest of the country, is a good place to stop to eat if you’re traveling through the area.
+The small town of Clifden, which anchors it to the rest of the country, is an good place to stop to eat or overnight if you’re traveling through the area.

 Galway, a Great City to Visit

-The city also has a reputation for artistic creativity, played out every year in a full calendar of events ranging from music and theater to horseracing and the popular Galway International Oyster Festival.
+The city also has a reputation for artistic creativity, played yearly in a full calendar of events ranging from music and theater to horse racing and the famous Galway International Oyster Festival.

-You’ll find its charms best enjoyed by simply strolling the city’s lanes and soaking up the atmosphere since there’s plenty to keep you occupied.
+You’ll find its charms best enjoyed by simply strolling the city’s lanes and soaking up the atmosphere since plenty keeps you occupied.
 I love it.

 One of the Unique Places to Visit in Ireland; The Aran Islands

-They’re almost other-worldly, a place where you can get away from the rest of the world, which is why travelers come here.
+They’re almost other-worldly places where you can get away from the rest of the world, which is why travelers come here.
 I love them.
 Many travelers come on day trips, but you’ll find it much more enjoyable to spend a night or two in a B&B instead.

-Although you can reach the Arans by air, most opt for the less-costly ferry, which isn’t always a smooth sail.
-Even when I made the crossing in September on a calm sea, the ferry rolled back and forth several times.
-“About 20 days every winter it’s so rough you can’t get on or off the island by boat,” an island mini-bus driver told me.
-“And for another 20 you wish you hadn’t.”
+Although you can reach the Arans by air, most opt for the less costly ferry.
+But it isn’t always a smooth sail.
+Even when I crossed in September on a calm sea, the ferry rolled back and forth several times.
+“About 20 days every winter, it’s so rough you can’t get on or off the island by boat,” an island mini-bus driver told me.
+“And for another 20, you wish you had.”

 Belfast, Northern Ireland

-If you have time hire one of the city’s famous black taxis for a three- or four-hour city tour to see the Cathedral Quarter, around St Anne’s Cathedral, and the Queens Quarter (to see historic Queen’s University, the Ulster Museum, and the Botanic Gardens).
-Make sure you also drive out to the Catholic and Protestant neighborhoods, ground-zero for the “troubles” of past decades, where political murals still cover many walls.
+I highly recommend that you hire one of the city’s famous black taxis for a 1½-hour tour of Belfast.
+Among other places, the driver will also take you to the famous Catholic and Protestant neighborhoods.
+It was ground zero for the “troubles” of past decades, and political murals still cover many walls.

 The Incredible Burren

-An analysis of the remains of 22 bodies and various artifacts found in the tomb have provided insight into the lives of Irish Neolithic people.
-Signs along the walkway leading to the tomb provide a good explanation of it.
+An analysis of the remains of 22 bodies and various artifacts found in the tomb has provided insight into the lives of Irish Neolithic people.
+Signs along the walkway leading to the tomb explain it well.

 Beautiful, Charming Westport

-Westport was once voted as “the best place to live in Ireland” and its pretty setting reaffirms it.
-But go further afield and visit the area surrounding the town including Clew Bay west of the city.
-There you’ll find 18th-century Westport House mansion, built on the site of a castle of pirate Grace O’Malley.
+Westport was once voted “the best place to live in Ireland,” and its setting reaffirms it.
+But go further afield and visit the town’s surrounding area, including Clew Bay, west of the city.
+There, you’ll find an 18th-century Westport House mansion, built on the site of a castle of pirate Grace O’Malley.

 A Great Part of Ireland: The Southeast

-Ireland’s Southeast differs greatly from its rugged Atlantic coast.
-Here, especially in the counties of Waterford, Kilkenny, and Wexford, you’ll find low rolling hills and lush valleys.
+Ireland’s Southeast differs significantly from its rugged Atlantic coast.
+You’ll find low-rolling hills and lush valleys here, especially in Waterford, Kilkenny, and Wexford counties.

-While the city of Waterford – Ireland’s oldest city, thanks to the arrival of the Vikings in 914 ¬– is the most famous because of Waterford crystal, the countryside of the three counties is beautiful.
+Waterford is Ireland’s oldest city, thanks to the arrival of the Vikings in 914.
+Today it’s famous because of Waterford crystal, and the beauty of its countryside.

 Another of the Best Places to Visit: Beautiful Donegal

-Up in the northwest corner of Ireland, the County of Donegal doesn’t attract a lot of attention.
-That’s one of the reasons I like it so much – it’s beautiful and green and without the crowds, a wonderful area if you’re willing to make the drive.
+The County of Donegal doesn’t attract much attention in the northwest corner of Ireland.
+That’s one of the reasons I like it so much – it’s beautiful and green and without the crowds.
+It’s a wonderful place to visit if you’re willing to take the drive.

-East of town is dramatic Slieve League, the highest cliff face in Europe.
-It’s a bit of a bumpy ride to get to but is quite beautiful.
-Continue on where the road turns inland, and you’ll come to the interesting Folk Village Museum outside the small town of Glencolumbkille.
+East of town is the dramatic Slieve League, the highest cliff face in Europe.
+It’s a bit of a bumpy ride to get to, but it is pretty beautiful.
+Continue where the road turns inland, and you’ll come to the interesting Folk Village Museum outside the small town of Glencolumbkille.

 Irish Tourist Board